2/3 cup dried black elderberries (about 85 grams)

 1/2 Tspn cloves

-Pour water into medium saucepan and add elderberries, ginger, cinnamon and cloves (do not add honey!).
+Pour water into medium saucepan and add elderberries, ginger, cinnamon, cloves and orange peel, if using. (do not add honey!).

 Bring to a boil and then cover and reduce to a simmer for about 45 minutes to an hour until the liquid has reduced by almost half.
 At that point, remove from heat and let cool enough to be handled.
 Mash the berries carefully using a spoon or other flat utensil.
 Pour through a strainer into a glass jar or bowl.